miekg/learninggo/ex/functions/funcfunc.md

     Which should print 4.
 See (#callbacks).

-2. Generalize the function from above and and create a `plusX(x)` which returns functions that add `x` to an integer.
+2. Generalize the function from above and create a `plusX(x)` which returns functions that add `x` to an integer.

 {.answer}